mdjakarianur/mdjakarianur/README.md

 <h1 align="center">Md Jakaria Nur</h1>
-<h3 align="center">Corporate Entrepreneur, Software Developer, Cybersecurity Specialist, Digital Marketer, Graphics Designer, Data Entry Expert, Content Video Editor</h3>
+<h3 align="center">Corporate Entrepreneur, Digital Marketer, Software Developer, Graphics Designer, Creative Video Editor, Data Entry Expert, Cybersecurity Specialist</h3>
 <h5 align="center">Md Jakaria Nur is a Software Engineering student at Daffodil International University and the founder of JakaSoft, a fast-growing software startup.
 With a deep passion for technology, robotics, and business, he is on a mission to create innovative software solutions that make an impact.</h5>
 <h5 align="center">With a vision to revolutionize the tech industry, Md Jakaria Nur is dedicated to continuous learning, innovation, and entrepreneurship</h5>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mdjakarianur&label=Profile%20views&color=0e75b6&style=flat" alt="mdjakarianur"/> </p>